gruntwork-io/docs/_docs-sources/pipelines/supported-ci-systems/index.md

-# Supported clouds
+# Supported CI systems

-Today, Gruntwork Pipelines works exclusively with Amazon Web Services (AWS).
+Today, Gruntwork Pipelines works exclusively with [GitHub Actions](https://docs.github.com/en/actions).

-However, the [Gruntwork Pipelines architecture](../how-it-works) is designed to support any cloud, so we will add support for other CI systems in the future.
+However, the [Gruntwork Pipelines architecture](../how-it-works) is designed to be agnostic to the underlying CI system, so we will add support for other CI systems in the future.